Ficool

 VIEW MORE

 I continued down the road to my job as I zoned out my surroundings and focused on the almost never ending road once more.
+That same popular song blaring on the radio for a 3rd time this morning, obviously I skipped it.
 Finally, I made the turn into the City and pulled into the parking deck to park on the 3rd floor like I do almost everyday.
-So before getting out I flipped down the visor and stared at myself in the small mirror.
+Before getting out I flipped down the visor and stared at myself in the small mirror.
 Same old Victor stared back.
-Dark hair falling into my eyes, looking like I'd been running my hands through it all morning.
+Dark hair falling into my eyes, looking like I'd been running my hands through it all morning trying to make it look somewhat decent.
 Which I had.
 The stubble on my jaw was getting heavier—when was the last time I'd actually shaved?
 Three days ago?
 Four?
 My eyes looked tired.
-They always looked tired these days, dark circles underneath like permanent shadows.
+They always looked tired these days, dark circles underneath like permanent shadows reminding me of all the sleep I didn't get.
 Mom used to say I had nice eyes, but now they just looked... worn.
 Like I'd seen too much.
 Which maybe I had.

-Secondly I made my way to the passenger side door to grab my things and head onwards to the elevator to take me back down to the ground level.
+I made my way to the passenger side door to grab my things and head onwards to the elevator to take me back down to the ground level.
+While I was heading to the elevator I noticed an unusual van parked there but I thought nothing of it.
+Best to just ignore it, so I hop in the elevator and head to ground level.
 I walk down a few blocks to the bank I work at and go inside to find my spot right at the front desk where I talk to customers and get left out of all the interesting things.
-It was a relatively slow business day so as usual I found myself listening to the same boring playlist on spotify and tapping my fingers on the desk while shuffling paper so I look somewhat busy at least.
+It was a relatively slow business day so as usual I found myself listening to the same boring playlist on Spotify and tapping my fingers on the desk while shuffling paper so I look somewhat busy at least.
 This time I thought things would be different and finally I'd get to see why people are actually happy to wake up in the morning, but I was sadly mistaken.

 "Ughhh just another boring Tuesday working the 9 to 5", I say to myself quietly as I take the one singular earbud out of my ear to greet the client standing before me.
 I struggle to focus on the man's words as he rambles on and on.
 My attention wanders elsewhere as I zone out again to be alone with my thoughts.
 Every time I think hard about myself I always get caught up on the same questions.
 What am I doing with my life?
 Why am I here?
 Where would I be right now If I had chosen another path?
 It's hard to grasp onto the answers for those questions when someone won't stop droning in your ear.